HPaulson/Nentego-Example/membership-electedcandidates.md

 work gloves, personal grooming gear, full Field (Class A) Scout Uniform (for your induction ceremony), a current and complete BSA Medical form (along with any prescription medications), and A POSITIVE SCOUT ATTITUDE!

-Make sure you check out the [Ordeal Packing Instructions](/files/OrdealPackingInstructions.pdf) for more details.

-<h2>More Questions?</h2>
-If you have any other question, or if you would like to confirm eligibility, please feel free to contact us at [ordeal@unamilodge.org](/contact?recipient=ordeal).